alexbiuckians/Parquet-Capital/README.md

 A front-office decision tool that treats NBA players as financial assets: **it forecasts performance, prices contracts against the market, and optimizes roster construction under the salary cap.**

 NBA teams routinely lose tens of millions to "dead cap" by paying for past performance while ignoring aging curves and injury volatility.
 Parquet Capital flags which contracts are becoming toxic assets before the damage shows up in the standings.
+## What this demonstrates

+The spine of this project is one idea — treat human capital as a priced asset, then aggressively test whether the price holds up.
+Depending on what you're evaluating for, two things matter:

+**Modeling & validation rigor**
+- Quantile forecasting with **coverage-calibrated** uncertainty bands (≈80% empirical coverage at every horizon, calibrated against a real roll-forward — not assumed √h).
+- A **decision-level backtest**, not just an error metric: flagged-overvalued contracts are shown to cost more per delivered value point on held-out seasons (and dead-money flags ~5.7× more than fair-minimum deals).
+- **Robustness over a single noisy target**: the same pipeline re-run on an independent target (VORP) and an independent model class (a parameter-free aging curve), reported with Cohen's κ.
+- **Honest negative results**: hyperparameter tuning beat the defaults by only ~0.01 BPM (within fold noise), and the code says tuning didn't help rather than dressing it up.
+The real, modest edge — GBM over persistence, ~1.80 vs 2.21 t+1 MAE — is stated plainly.

+**Domain & product judgment**
+- **Explicit abstention** where the data can't support a verdict: elite max-tier contracts are ceiling-capped instead of auto-flagged Overvalued, and a separate cheap-contract track prices sub-replacement players on the salary floor (Fair-minimum vs. dead-money) rather than a meaningless ratio.
+- **Multi-year contract pricing** — a flat veteran with guaranteed years left is a worse asset than the same production on an expiring deal, and only the multi-year track captures that.
+- **Uncertainty surfaced in the user's language**: each verdict ships with a confidence label and two agreement checks, with an explicit "don't act on this from the tool alone" when a call is soft.
+- Output framed as front-office decisions (contract risk / best value / medical risk), not raw model columns.
 ## What it does

 - **Roster valuation table** — every salaried player flagged Overvalued / Fair / Undervalued vs. comparable contracts, with a 3-season BPM projection and an injury-risk tier.
 Players above replacement are comp-priced; players below replacement are priced on a separate cheap-contract track against the league-minimum salary floor (a min-salary deal reads **Fair (min contract)**, a non-minimum salary on sub-replacement production reads **Overpay (dead money)** — the stranded cap a comp ratio cannot price).
 Together these lift verdict coverage from ~32% of the league to ~80%; the only genuinely unrated players are no-salary records and the few the comp set cannot serve (insufficient comps, elite max-tier ceiling-capped).